coraliewilliams/simsurvey/README.md

-Survey of simulations studies evaluating a statistical method in Eco & Evo
+## Survey of current practices of simulations studies evaluating a statistical method in Eco & Evo